 I have already published my work in international journals including the Journal of Macromarketing, the European Journal of Marketing, Nonprofit and Voluntary Sector Marketing, Arts and the Market, Marketing Intelligence and Planning, and Society.
 I also regularly present my ongoing research at conferences including the Academy of Marketing (UK), Macromarketing Annual Conference (USA), Consumer Culture Theory (USA), Association of Consumer Research (Latin American and Europe) and the International Society of Market Development (ISMD).

-Rodner V (2018) Institutionalizing Entrepreneurs: The Case of Brazil's Forum for Cultural Rights (Forthcoming).
+Rodner V (2019) Institutionalizing Entrepreneurs: The Case of Brazil's Forum for Cultural Rights.
 In: Fillis I & Telford N (eds.)
 Edward Elgar Handbook on Entrepreneurship and Marketing.
-Cheltenham.
+Cheltenham: Edward Elgar Publishing.

 Rodner V & Preece C (2016) Painting the Nation - Examining the Intersection Between Politics and the Visual Arts Market in Emerging Economies.
 Journal of Macromarketing, 36 (2), pp. 128-148. https://doi.org/10.1177/0276146715574775

 Rodner V (2015) A tale of two cities: can socio-economic factors thwart creativity in London and Berlin?.
 Review of: Artistic Lives: A Study of Creativity in Two European Cities, Kirsten Forkert, Farnham, England: Ashgate, 2013, 168 pp. ISBN 9781409450009.
 Symbolic Interaction, 38 (4), pp. 631-633. https://doi.org/10.1002/symb.191